vrikodar/P4ck3t/P4ck3t.md

  - Auto MDI/MDIX allows for automatic switching once a cable is connected
  - Auto detect cable type (cross over / straight through)
+ - so we don't need to worry about the cable type today but still we should keep a check

+## Cable categories

+**Higher category**

+ - more twists
+ - less susceptible to electromagnetic interfrence

+*CAT1*
+ - was previously used for telephones and modems

+*CAT1*
+ - was previously used for telephone and data networks up to 4mbps

+*CAT3*
+ - was previously used for networks up to 10Mbps now generally used for telephones

+*CAT4*
+ - Defined up to 20MHz with speeds up to 16Mbps

+*CAT5*
+ - Defined up to 100Mhz speeds of 10/100 Mbps supported longer cable length